NativeScript/docs/content/guide/android-marshalling.md

 ### Converting JavaScript Number to Java/Kotlin numeric types

-Java and Koltin have several primitive numeric types while JavaScript has the `Number` type only.
+Java and Kotlin have several primitive numeric types while JavaScript has the `Number` type only.
 Additionally, unlike JavaScript, Java and Kotlin  support [Method Overloading](http://en.wikipedia.org/wiki/Function_overloading), which makes the numeric conversion more complex.

 Consider the following examples: